NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

 The image tag (``y74sb4nrhxr975xs7h83izgm8z75x5fc``) refers to the Nix build hash and makes sure that the Docker image corresponds to our Nix build.
-The store path at the end of the command line output contains the Docker image.
+The store path in the last line of the output references the Docker image.

 Run the container
 -----------------